-While on a long term contract at educational publisher HMH, one major project was for Google Expeditions, a stereoscopic 360 VR tool to provide immersive panoramas and VR tours for schools and students and our project centered on medieval life and Vikings.
+While on a long term contract at educational publisher HMH, one major project was for Google Expeditions, a stereoscopic 360 VR tool to provide immersive panoramas and VR tours for schools and students and our project centered on annotated stills of medieval life and Vikings.

 The crew chipped off to some downright epic locations, such as Swords Castle, Glendalough and Kerry County Museum for the shoots.
 The camera they used was a Google Jump, a rig consisting of 16 Go-Pros which are mashed together on a quantum level and then supply you with 8196 x 8196 stereo 360 images.
 The main technical limit on the cameras is that the top and bottom of the image is a blurry strip as the camera has no lenses on the top or bottom.
 It’s effectively a cylinder, not a sphere.

 One other thing, and it’s an easy mistake to make – this is stereo 360 footage.
 VR is where the environment is built using tools like Unity or Unreal engine, hence the name – virtual reality.